danwiththeplan/Introduction_to_Linux/_episodes/03-create.md

 > {: .solution}
 {: .challenge}

-Returning to the `data-shell` directory, let's tidy up the `thesis` directory by removing the draft we created:
+Returning to the `intro-linux` directory, let's tidy up the `thesis` directory by removing the draft we created:

 ~~~